Shooting victim says he was pointing his gun at Rittenhouse

-Gaige Grosskreutz, the third and final man gunned down by Rittenhouse with a rifle during a night of turbulent racial-justice protests in the summer of 2020, took the stand at Rittenhouse's murder trial and recounted how he drew his own pistol to try to stop the bloodshed.
+Gaige Grosskreutz, the third and final man gunned down by Rittenhouse during a night of turbulent racial-justice protests in the summer of 2020, took the stand at Rittenhouse's murder trial and recounted how he drew his own pistol after the bloodshed started.

-Rittenhouse shot and seriously wounded him in the arm, tearing away much of Grosskreutz's bicep.
+Rittenhouse shot Grosskreutz in the arm, tearing away much of his bicep — or “vaporized” it, as the witness put it.

 “That’s not the kind of person that I am.
 That’s not why I was out there,” he said.
 “It’s not who I am.
 And definitely not somebody I would want to become.”